vtrouill/ExGetAndCleaning/README.md

 ### Steps

 Just source("run_analysis.R") and it will download the datas and  will generate a new file TidySet.txt in your working directory.
-At the end, a codebook in html is generated from codebook.rmd present in the directory.
+At the end, a codebook in .md is generated from codebook.rmd present in the directory.

 ### Dependencies